In separate 2-year clinical studies, TECFIDERA was tested against a placebo, or "fake" pill—a standard way to measure if a drug works as expected.

 8 out of 10 people taking TECFIDERA had no disability progression compared with 7 out of 10 people taking placebo.

 The link between brain lesions and the progression of MS has not been confirmed.
 However, brain lesions can happen without you feeling them, and may be a sign that the disease is active.
-Lesions revealed on an MRI scan may help your healthcare professional determine how well your treatment is working.
-Talking to your healthcare professional about the results of your MRI could help with the management of your relapsing MS.
+Lesions revealed on an MRI scan may help your healthcare provider determine how well your treatment is working.
+Talking to your healthcare provider about the results of your MRI could help with the management of your relapsing MS.

 To understand the impact of TECFIDERA on brain lesions, researchers looked at lesions using 3 different MRI techniques to determine the age and stage of the lesions.
 Based on all 3 measures, people taking TECFIDERA had fewer lesions compared with those taking placebo.

 (Average number of Gd+ lesions at 2 years)